liamg/darktile/README.md

 ## What isn't supported?

 - Suspend/Continue (\^S, \^Q).
 This is archaic bullshit that annoys more people than it helps.
-Basically:q
+Basically:

 <span style="display:block;text-align:center">
 ![Overheating](https://imgs.xkcd.com/comics/workflow.png)